Blog | 06/05/25

 To truly empower dementia caregivers, we must understand their needs as well as what barriers they face in their caregiving efforts.

-Carallel offers an evidence-based dementia caregiver engagement program. that provides 24/7 access to educational content and caregiver support resources combined with unlimited access Carallel’s Care Advocates via phone, email, or chat.
+Carallel offers an evidence-based dementia caregiver engagement program that provides 24/7 access to educational content and caregiver support resources combined with unlimited access Carallel’s Care Advocates via phone, email, or chat.
 These highly credentialed experts are all Certified Dementia Practitioners and provide compassionate support and practical guidance to caregivers.

 Top self-reported barriers getting in the way of performing caregiving duties or making those duties more challenging: